qamaraden/Dev-Environments/README.md

 ```$ rake spec```

-Step 4: If the test runs and there are 0 failures then you can skip this step. if the test comes back with any failures, go into the provision.sh file in environment folder and make sure that this is in it:
+Step 4: If the test runs and there are 0 failures then you don't need this step.
+If the test comes back with any failures, go into the provision.sh file in the environment folder and make sure that this is in it:

 ```sudo apt-get update -y```